 Written Work: You will be asked to write two formal essays (1,500 words each) for this class.
-Suggested topics will be distributed in advance.
+Essay 1 will be a poetic explication.
+Essays 2 and 3 will ask you to evaluate a specific topic over several texts and forms.
+Suggested topics will be posted in advance.
 If you wish to write on a topic of your own devising, you should discuss the project with me well in advance.
-This is a critical/analytical paper that should clearly demonstrate your own engagement with the texts rather than a reformulation of someone else's ideas.
-Your success on this assignment will be directly proportional to your knowledge and understanding of the texts.
+These are critical/analytical papers that should clearly demonstrate your own engagement with the texts rather than reformulating someone else's ideas.
+Your success on these assignments will be directly proportional to your knowledge and understanding of the texts.